mysociety/yournextrepresentative/README.md

   standing, so that can be recorded with a source and username.

 * Allow search for a candidate based on their name.

-* Allow you to indicate that someone who stood for constituency A in 2010 is standing in constituency B in 2015.

 * Stub out the PopIt API in tests (or this could be provided in the PopIt-Python module so that it's reusable).